AnastasChoudra/Linear-Regression-for-Students-Scores/README.md

-# Linear Regression for Codecademy Students
+# Linear Regression for Students Scores

 This small project demonstrates exploratory data analysis and a simple linear regression predicting student `score` from `completed` prior lessons.